An @mention is a good way to call attention to another user, while also providing a link to that user's profile. The @mention feature can be used in:

 - Click the Edit button associated to the @Mention Notification template and make your desired changes.

-IMPORTANT: The information in this section is not applicable to customers whose community site is based on the Community Essentials model.
+IMPORTANT: The information in this section is not applicable to the Community Essentials model.

-Want to update the @mention hyperlink color to coincide with your organization's color schema?
+Want to update the @mention hyperlink color to coincide with your organization's color scheme?

 - Click the Theme Editor tab.

-- Click the Edit button associated to the Theme your site is using.
+- Click the Edit button associated to the Theme your Thrive Community site is using.

 - On the Color Picker tab, click Misc.